lmcrean/Steam-Report/README.md

 In long term, best solution would be to migrate to local JSON database, as json files are saved.

 ## 4.2.
-Issue with Enter key resetting game automatically
+Solution abandoned: Issue with Enter key resetting game automatically
 <div align=center><details><summary><b> click here to view the issue output</summary></b>

 ![](assets/media/issues/2023-09-28-09-45-31.png)